dalia-mossa7/Analyzing-the-Impact-of-Study-Time-on-GPA-Using-Linear-Regression/README.md

 Study time slightly improves GPA, but it is not a strong predictor.
 Other factors likely have a greater impact on academic performance.

 Tools:

 R

 RStudio

 tidyverse

+# Impact of Study Time on GPA

+## Overview

+This project analyzes the relationship between students’ weekly study time and GPA using a linear regression model.

+## Objective

+To determine whether study time has a significant effect on GPA.

+* Independent Variable: StudyTimeWeekly
+* Dependent Variable: GPA

+## Dataset

+The dataset contains 2,392 observations of student performance.
+No missing values or data issues were found, so no preprocessing was required

+## Methodology

+* Data exploration using summary statistics
+* Visualization (scatter plot, density plots, boxplots)
+* Correlation analysis
+* Linear regression model

+## Results

+* Correlation: 0.179 (weak positive relationship)
+* R²: 0.032
+* RMSE: ≈ 0.90

+Study time has a statistically significant but weak effect on GPA

+## Conclusion

+Study time slightly improves GPA, but it is not a strong predictor.
+Other factors likely have a greater impact on academic performance.

+## Tools

+* R
+* RStudio
+* tidyverse

+## Authors

+* Your Name
+* Team Members